 Commercial property law has contentious and non-contentious aspects, and while some property law jobs have a caseload that covers both, many Property Solicitors choose to specialise in one or the other.

 Property is always being bought and sold, there are always contractual disputes arising between landlords and tenants, and new shopping centres, public sector buildings and railways are always being developed.
-So, despite natural fluctuations in the property market, there is always some level of demand for Commercial Property Solicitors.
+So, despite natural fluctuations in the property market, there is always a good level of demand for Commercial Property Solicitors.

-Commercial Property Solicitors are responsible for varied and often complex caseloads.
+Commercial Property Solicitor responsibilities and duties are varied, often spanning broad and complex caseloads.
 They represent a range of clients, advising on matters such as:

 Commercial Property Solicitors can expect to act for a wide variety of clients including government bodies, public sector organisations, investors, developers, funders, landlords, energy and utilities providers, high street businesses, media companies and corporate groups.

 Commercial properties themselves come in all shapes and sizes.
 You might find yourself working on cases relating to hotels, railways, high street buildings, shopping complexes, restaurants, roadways, airports and any other property or premise used for commercial purposes.